 G = Generation of Mobile Technology (e.g. 2nd Gen = 2G)

 In reality mobile services can suffer from highly variable performance and, according to Ofcom, the current UK average download speed is just 6.1Mbps (1.6Mbps upload) for 3G and rising to 15.1Mbps (12.4Mbps upload) for 4G.
 Multiplayer gaming and VPN can sometimes also be problematic thanks to variable latency times and slow upload speeds in areas of network congestion or weak signals.
 Countering this is the fact that migration between different operators is very easy and coverage sometimes extends into areas that fixed line solutions might fail to reach.

-Related mobile internet packages can also limit access to specific services (MSN, Skype etc.), compress web images far too much (O2, T-Mobile) and impose harsh data usage caps with costly excessive use charges.
-Thankfully recent moves have seen prices coming down to almost fixed-line broadband levels, along with increasingly flexible usage policies.
+Related mobile internet packages can also limit access to specific services (MSN, Skype etc.), compress web images far too much (O2) and impose harsh data usage caps with costly excessive use charges.
+Thankfully recent moves have seen prices coming down to almost fixed-line broadband levels, along with increasingly flexible usage policies and thus less blocking.

 Mobile Broadband is often described as being the only real alternative to fixed line services because it has the advantage of being both affordable and widely available, from almost anywhere, to a significant portion of the UK population (around 98% if you believe the operators).
 But the best value monthly packages typically come with lengthy contract periods of 18 to 24 months and usage allowance could do with being a lot bigger.